 Simon & Schuster

-Ben Loehnen, Executive Editor at Simon & Schuster, edits books across a range of subjects, including business, economics, psychology, science, religion, fiction, narrative nonfiction, and memoir.
-He has edited books in positions at Random House, and HarperCollins, and has edited a long list of writers, including Bruce Bartlett, Howard G. Buffett, James Lee Burke, Steve Case, Robert Cialdini, Ross Douthat, Jesse Eisinger, Charles Fishman, Justin Fox, James K. Galbraith, Russell Gold, Kirsten Grind, Jacob Hacker, Chip and Dan Heath, Virginia Heffernan, Paul Ingrassia, A.J.
-Jacobs, Ken Jennings, Jake Knapp, Sarah Lewis, Alec MacGillis, Paul Pierson, Kenneth M. Pollack, Gerald Posner, Richard Rhodes, Michael Riedel, Jim Rogers, Christopher Ryan, Dan Slater, Gillian Tett, Stephen Tobolowsky, and Matthew Yglesias.
+Ben Loehnen, executive editor at Simon & Schuster, edits books across a range of subjects, and has worked with a long list of writers, including Bruce Bartlett, Howard G. Buffett, James Lee Burke, Steve Case, Robert Cialdini, Ross Douthat, Jesse Eisinger, Charles Fishman, Justin Fox, James K. Galbraith, Jacob Hacker, Chip and Dan Heath, Virginia Heffernan, A.J.
+Jacobs, Sarah Lewis, Alec MacGillis, Paul Pierson, Kenneth M. Pollack, Gerald Posner, Richard Rhodes, Michael Riedel, Christopher Ryan, Dan Slater, Gillian Tett, Stephen Tobolowsky and Matthew Yglesias.
 A graduate of Harvard, he lives in New York City.